Dr Gabrielle Watson

 - Shaw Foundation Fellow in Law

-In Spring 2019, I held the Inaugural Visiting Fellowship in Law at the newly instituted Cambridge Centre for Criminal Justice.
-In Spring 2021, I will return to Cambridge to take up Visiting Fellowships at the Centre for Penal Theory and Penal Ethics, and at Downing College.
+In 2019, I was elected to the Inaugural Visiting Fellowship in Law at the newly instituted Cambridge Centre for Criminal Justice.
+In 2021, I will return to Cambridge to take up Visiting Fellowships at the Centre for Penal Theory and Penal Ethics and at Downing College.

-I am strongly committed to access and outreach activities at Oxford, and welcome enquiries from Law applicants from non-selective state schools and colleges, and those with no prior exposure to the system.
+At undergraduate level, I teach the core papers in Criminal Law, Constitutional Law, and Jurisprudence, and convene the optional paper on the Philosophy of Punishment.
+At postgraduate level, I contribute to the new course in Advanced and Comparative Criminal Law.
+I am strongly committed to access and widening participation at Oxford, and welcome enquiries from Law applicants from non-selective state schools and colleges, and those with no prior exposure to the system.

 - Select publications